steelersd/flask-uwsgi/README.md

 Flask with uWSGI + Nginx
 ===
-This tutorial shows you to set up a simple Flask app with uWSGI + Nginx.
+This tutorial shows you to set up a simple Flask app with uWSGI + Nginx locally (Using localhost or 127.0.0.1).

 At the end of this tutorial, you will be able to do the following:

 - Start or stop the app using Upstart
-- Visit the app at http://flask-uwsgi.ubuntu.local.
-(Throughout this tutorial, replace ubuntu.local with your machine's name.)
+- Visit the app at http://flask-uwsgi.com

 Setting up the Python environment
 ---